 My name is Mohamed I. Ibrahim, an assistant professor of Electrical and Computer Engineering at Cornell University.
 My research combines integrated electronics, electromagnetics, and quantum engineering to develop microelectronic integrated circuits that enable quantum information processors, THz IoT devices, and advanced metrology systems, among others.

-My name is Mohamed I. Ibrahim, a staff design engineer at MediaTek USA Inc., Irvine, CA. I develop high-density wire-line transceivers for high-speed data-center networking devices working up to 112Gbps and beyond.
+Prior to joining Cornell ECE in January 2023, I worked as a staff design engineer at MediaTek USA, developing high-speed wireline transceivers for data center networking devices.
 I received the M.S. and Ph.D. degrees from the Electrical Engineering and Computer Science (EECS) department at Massachusetts Institute of Technology (MIT), Cambridge, MA, in 2020 and 2021, respectively.
 From 2016 to 2021, I was a graduate research assistant at the Terahertz Integrated Electronics Group.
 I have worked on CMOS integrated quantum-enhanced sensing and information processing systems, and low power sub-THz wireless systems.

 I received the B.S. and M.Sc. degrees in electrical engineering from Ain Shams University, Cairo, Egypt, in 2012 and 2016, respectively.
 From 2012 to 2016, I was a Teaching/Research Assistant with the Microwave and Antenna Research Laboratory (MARL), Electronics and Communication Engineering Department, Ain Shams University.
 I developed Metamaterial Inspired Antennas for Novel Applications including LTE and WBAN.
 I was the main operator of the first Anechoic Chamber for Antenna measurements in Egyptian universities, installed in October 2013, located at Ain Shams University.